 Just navigate to Audience and then to Mobile.
 You will see the number of visits to your site from different types of devices in a given period.

 Test for Mobile-Friendliness

-Before you start your adventure with mobile SEO at all it’s best to check whether your website is currently in good shape.
+Before you start your adventure with mobile SEO it’s best to check whether your website is currently in good shape.
 Luckily, there are lots of tools that can help you with that.

 It is a good idea to start with a completely free tool introduced by Google: Mobile-Friendly Test.
-All you need to do is enter the URL of your website and the tool will generate a report from which you will discover which elements require optimization for mobile.
+All you need to do is enter the URL of your website and the tool will generate a report with all the elements that require optimization for mobile.